IGME-202-2221/project-1-chrisStehlar/README.md

 ### Student Info

--   Name: YOUR NAME
+-   Name: Chris Stehlar
--   Section: ##
+-   Section: 05/06

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Topdown
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Follow player
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: Healthbar
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Wave survival
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Kill count and time survived

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Play as a scientist who has lost control of the lab.
+Test subjects are on the loose, and they are out for revenge.
+How long can you survive?

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W
-    -   Down:
+    -   Down: S
-    -   Left:
+    -   Left: A
-    -   Right:
+    -   Right: D
--   Fire:
+-   Fire: Left-click

-## You Additions
+## Your Additions

-_List out what you added to your game to make it different for you_
+I plan to make all of the assets myself.
+I am going to try to stick to the minimum viable product in order to have plenty of time for asset production.

 ## Sources